-One in three older Americans falls every year.
-One out of five falls causes a serious injury such as broken bones or a head injury.
+One in three older Americans fall every year.
+One out of five falls cause a serious injury such as broken bones or a head injury.
 2.8 million people a year are treated in emergency departments for fall injuries.
 Over 800,000 patients a year are hospitalized because of a fall injury, most often because of a head injury or hip fracture.
 Falls are the most common cause of traumatic brain injury.
 Falls are the leading cause of both fatal and nonfatal injuries for people aged 65+.
 Fall Prevention and knowing how to make your home safer can significantly effect your lives.

 If you have an aging parent, grandparent, or neighbor in your life, helping them reduce their risk of falling is a great way to help them stay healthy and independent as long as possible.
 Most falls are preventable, especially when you know the signs to look for or take preventative actions.
 Below are some common causes for falls:

 - Balance and gait: As we age, most of us lose some coordination, flexibility, and balance— primarily through inactivity, making it easier to fall.

 - Vision: In the aging eye, less light reaches the retina—making contrasting edges, tripping hazards, and obstacles harder to see.